Kuda Bux

-Kuda Bux (15 October 1905 – 5 February 1981, born Khudah Bukhsh) was an Indian magician and firewalker.
+Kuda Bux (15 October 1905 – 5 February 1981, born Khudah Bukhsh) was a Kashmiri magician and firewalker.

-Biography
+Early life

 Khudah Bukhsh was born in Akhnur, in the princely state of Jammu and Kashmir in 1905, to a wealthy saffron-growing Kashmiri family of land-owners.
 When he was thirteen, he ran away from his home to learn magic from a performer named Professor Moor.
 After a few months, he joined a theater group as a magician.
 Three years later, Kuda went to Haridwar to study with a yogi.
 He pretended to be religious to be accepted as a disciple.
 The yogi taught Kuda to train his subconscious mind, which is how he claimed to be able to perform all of his feats.